 Uninsured?When applying for a new policy, you might face an additional fee for the prospective insurer to file an SR-22 request form and to cover your more risky driving profile.
 An SR-22 requirement may disqualify you from purchasing insurance from some companies, while others would be happy to sell you a policy.

-For drivers who don’t own a vehicleNot owning a vehicle makes it more difficult to get an SR-22, as you will need to show proof of insurance to receive the certificate.
+For drivers without a vehicleNot owning a vehicle makes it harder to get an SR-22, as you will need to furnish proof of insurance to receive the certificate.
 In this scenario, purchase a non-owners auto insurance policy before filing for an SR-22.
 Non-owners car insurance can be less expensive than standard coverage since it won’t provide protection for material damages to your vehicle.

 Methodology and data sources